Luracast/Restler/README.md

 ### 7. Start Production

-By default Restler runs in debug more more fine tuned for API developer, by showing detailed error messages and prettifying the api result to human readbale form
+By default Restler runs in debug mode more fine tuned for API developer, by showing detailed error messages and prettifying the api result to human readbale form

-By turning on production mode you will gain some performance boost as it will cache the routes and avoid giving out debug information
+By turning on production mode you will gain some performance boost as it will cache the routes (comment parsing happens only once instead of every api call), few other files and avoid giving out debug information

 ```php
 <?php